Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-The highest-revenue customers were mainly business or store accounts placing relatively few, high-value orders.
+The highest-revenue customers were predominantly **business or store accounts**, generally placing relatively few but high-value orders.

-In contrast, the most frequent individual customers placed many orders but generated low total revenue and low average order values.
+In contrast, some of the most frequent individual customers placed considerably more orders but generated much lower total revenue and average order values.

 ### Recommendation

-Use separate customer strategies.
+Business and individual customers should be analysed and managed as distinct customer groups.

-**Business customers**
+**Business customers** may be better suited to:

-- dedicated account management
+- account-based relationship management
+- large-order monitoring
-- volume-based pricing
+- volume-based commercial offers
 - contract and renewal monitoring
-- large-order forecasting
-- tailored product bundles
+- product bundles
-- retention reviews
+- customer retention reviews

-**Individual customers**
+**Individual customers** may be better suited to:

-- loyalty programmes
+- loyalty activity
-- automated product recommendations
 - repeat-purchase incentives
+- personalised product recommendations
 - accessory and clothing cross-selling
-- personalised promotions
+- targeted promotions

 ### Expected business benefit

-Separating business and individual customer strategies would make marketing and account-management activity more relevant and cost-effective.
+Separating business and individual customer strategies would allow commercial activity to reflect the different purchasing behaviour and value patterns of each customer group.

 ---